 No expectation to begin work.

-Just space to explore whether this framework is right for you. .
+Just space to explore whether this approach is right for you.

 I am a clinician with a 30 year background in healthcare, psychology, and mindfulness-based interventions.